 Maybe I’m not the right kind of nerd, but as I begin my experience with this sativa strain from THC Design, I have no idea what the brand name XJ-13 could possibly be referring to.
 It sounds vaguely like high tech stuff, the kind of weed robots and supercomputers would smoke.
 And indeed, the little card that comes with it suggests that supercomputers have already gotten super high on this stuff, because they have computed the specific percentage of THC found inside – 24.63%, which is plenty high.

 You can also see a list of the specific terpenes – beneficial compounds good for what ails ya – found in the product down the thousandth of a percent.
 This is all familiar stuff to regulars at the medical dispensary, but may come as news to folks who are just getting their first peek into the retail market coming to California- you can now choose your bud depending on what you want it to do for you.
 This particular strain is supposed to be good if you need a natural analgesic, antiseptic, muscle relaxant or antipsychotic.
-Frankly, who DOESN’T need some of all that once in a while?
+Frankly, who DOESN’T need all that stuff once in a while?

 I have to praise THC Design’s packaging, offering their bud in a glass jar containing a 2-way moisture control packet, which left the flowers at the perfect level of dryness even when stored in a hot room overnight.
 (Oops.)